 We write in-depth external hard drive reviews on many hard drives, so we at Gadget Review are certainly no strangers to them or their usefulness.
+To maximize the usefulness of your new hard drive, it would help to learn how to format or erase a hard drive.
 I recently reviewed a model that made its own WiFi network to transmit data to your mobile devices, and while it was a nice feature, the drive was ultimately hampered by it because it would kill your ability to use any internet, and the transfer speeds left much to be desired.
 Hitachi’s offering into the world of ultra portable hard drives has no WiFi feature, and ends up not missing anything because of it.
 Also check out the best external hard drive for Mac you can buy.

 The Touro external hard drives are pretty nice to look at – while Seagate drives have sharp corners, and angles to draw attention to them, the Hitachi Touro brand seems more focused on rounded edges to make it look as though the drive is flowing better.
 It might seem something silly to comment on, but on a desk full of hard corners, the round edges really stood out as something different.
 While that doesn’t affect performance, it does affect your ability to just drop this drive in your pocket and go.
 I’ve tried to do that exact thing with some other so called portable drives, and have ended up jabbing my upper leg more times than I can count.
 Not so with the Touro Mobile Pro.